redpanda-data/unified-identity-toolkit/README.md

-# Redpanda Identity Toolkit
+# Redpanda Unified Identity Toolkit

-A command-line tool for synchronizing roles and role bindings from Redpanda Cloud to Redpanda Core clusters.
-This tool enables seamless migration of identity and access control settings between cloud and self-hosted environments.
+A command-line tool to synchronize roles and role bindings from Redpanda Cloud clusters to Redpanda Self-Managed clusters.
+This tool enables seamless migration of identity and access control settings between cloud and self-managed environments.

 ## Features

-- 🔐 **Role Synchronization** - Sync Admin, Writer, and Reader roles from Cloud to Core
+- 🔐 **Role synchronization**: Sync Admin, Writer, and Reader roles from Redpanda Cloud to Redpanda Self-Managed
-- 👥 **Principal Migration** - Transfer user and service account assignments
+- 👥 **Principal migration**: Transfer user and service account assignments
-- 🎯 **ACL Management** - Create and reconcile Access Control Lists automatically
+- 🎯 **ACL management**: Create and reconcile access control lists (ACLs) automatically
-- 🔧 **Flexible Configuration** - Environment variables and command-line flags
+- 🔧 **Flexible configuration**: Configure environment variables and command-line flags
-- 🖥️ **Cross-Platform** - Available for Linux, macOS, and Windows
+- 🖥️ **Cross-platform**: Available for Linux, macOS, and Windows
-- ⚡ **Single Binary** - No runtime dependencies required
+- ⚡ **Single binary**: No runtime dependencies required

-## Quick Start
+## Prerequisites

-### Prerequisites
+- Redpanda Cloud API token with appropriate permissions (see Step 1)

-- Redpanda Cloud API token with appropriate permissions
+- Access to target Redpanda Self-Managed cluster
-- Access to target Redpanda Core cluster
+- Network connectivity to both the Cloud API and the Self-Managed cluster

-- Network connectivity to both Cloud API and Core cluster
+## Get Started

-## Getting a Valid JWT Token
+### Step 1: Get a Valid JWT Token

 To use this toolkit, you need a Redpanda Cloud API token.
-You can obtain one using a service account's client ID and secret.
+You can obtain one with a service account's client ID and secret.

-### Step 1: Create a Service Account
+#### Create a Service Account

-1. Go to the **Service Accounts** tab in the [Redpanda Cloud UI](https://cloud.redpanda.com)
+1. Go to the **Service Account** tab of the **Organization IAM** page in the [Redpanda Cloud UI](https://cloud.redpanda.com).
-2. Click **Create service account**
+2. Click **Create service account**.
-3. Enter a name and description for your service account
+3. Enter a name and description, then click **Create**.
-4. Copy the **client ID** and **client secret** - you'll need these to generate tokens
+4. Copy and save the **Client ID** and **Client Secret**.

-### Step 2: Generate an Access Token
+#### Generate an Access Token

-Use the following curl command to obtain a JWT token:
+Run the following curl command, replacing `<your-client-id>` and `<your-client-secret>` with the values from your service account:

 ```bash
 export CLOUD_CLIENT_ID=<your-client-id>